-Twitter is a 'microblogging' platform which allows users to post short messages and converse with other users.
+X (formerly Twitter) is a 'microblogging' platform which allows users to post short messages and converse with other users.
 Unlike email or text messaging, these conversations take place in the open and engage audiences in discussions about services, products and issues- connecting a vast amount of likeminded people in an often targeted and purposeful way.

-Example activity: □ Share relevant articles / blog posts / expertise □ Start discussions and ask questions to encourage interaction ☐ Link to Facebook content / surveys / pictures / videos ☐ Follow and participate in discussions with other related tweeters □ Comment on tweets and re-tweet other posts to build community □ Offer relevant Q&A sessions □ Provide information and news updates on Council activities □ Disseminate information in emergency situations Sedgebrook Council's account would be set up to inform followers of related news, events, online facilities and other matters that may be of interest to residents of the community, local businesses and visitors to the area.
-People following Sedgebrook Parish Council can expect tweets covering some or all of the following: Updates on Council activities ☐ Announcements about matters of importance to Sedgebrook Parish residents and those who may be visiting or moving to the village □ Requests for information and assistance □ News about our online facilities □ Re-tweets from organisations that we are following which meet our Twitter Policy Following Twitter: If The Parish Council set up an account on Twitter it will not automatically follow the person back and the right is reserved to block that person from following the Parish Council.
-Being followed by us does not imply endorsement of any kind.
-Sedgebrook Parish Council is unable to monitor Twitter 24/7, however it will endeavour to answer all sensible tweeted questions.
-Please be aware that due to privacy it may not be possible to answer all tweet questions.
-Councillors are at liberty to set up their own accounts subject to following the guidelines.
-Key questions when tweeting are: □ What do the followers really want to know? □ When do they need to know it? □ Why is the information you're sharing relevant? ☐ Am I the most appropriate person to be responding to queries/commenting on tweets if it is a Council-related matter?
+Example activity: ☐ Share relevant articles / blog posts / expertise ☐ Start discussions and ask questions to encourage interaction ☐ Link to Facebook content / surveys / pictures / videos ☐ Follow and participate in discussions with other related tweeters □ Comment on tweets and re-tweet other posts to build community □ Offer relevant Q&A sessions □ Provide information and news updates on Council activities ☐ Disseminate information in emergency situations Sedgebrook Council's account would be set up to inform followers of related news, events, online facilities and other matters that may be of interest to residents of the community, local businesses and visitors to the area.
+People following Sedgebrook Parish Council can expect tweets covering some or all or the following: Updates on Council activities Announcements about matters of importance to Sedgebrook Parish residents and those who may be visiting or moving to the village Requests for information and assistance □ News about our online facilities □ Re-tweets from organisations that we are following which meet our X (formerly Twitter) Policy